khulnasoft-lab/design.khulnasoft.com/contents/get-started/design-resources.md

 - [Pajamas Design System project](https://gitlab.com/gitlab-org/gitlab-services/design.gitlab.com)
 - [Pajamas UI Kit](https://www.figma.com/file/qEddyqCrI7kPSBjGmwkZzQ/Pajamas-UI-Kit)

+### Using the UI kit to contribute to GitLab features

+If you decide to contribute to GitLab by proposing a design for a feature, we recommend that you use the Pajamas UI Kit for final designs.
+Follow these steps to add the kit to your Figma library:

+**Supported Figma plans: Professional/Education, Organization, and Enterprise**
+- Add the Pajamas UI Kit to your drafts by opening the File name menu > File menu > Duplicate to Drafts.
+- Enable the library from your drafts by following [these steps](https://help.figma.com/hc/en-us/articles/360038743434).
+- All components and styles will be accessible in any Figma file you use.
+In order to stay updated with library changes, re-duplicate the Pajamas UI Kit once a month and add it as a library again to ensure the components and styles are up-to-date.

+**Starter Figma plan**
+Starter plans can only create and publish styles from drafts.
+This means the components will not be available within your library.
+- Add the Pajamas UI Kit styles to your drafts by opening the File name menu > File menu > Duplicate to Drafts.
+- Enable the styles in the library from your drafts by following [these steps](https://help.figma.com/hc/en-us/articles/360038743434).
+- All styles will be accessible in any Figma file you use.
+In order to stay updated with style changes, re-duplicate the Pajamas UI Kit once a month and add it as a library again to ensure the styles are up-to-date.

 ## GitLab SVG project

 All GitLab SVG assets (icons and illustrations) are managed in the [GitLab SVG](https://gitlab.com/gitlab-org/gitlab-svgs) project.
 This project automates creating an SVG sprite out of icons and optimizing SVG based illustrations.